Meet our Clinicians

 If Brittany seems like a good fit, please mention her in your inquiry for your complimentary phone consultation with Patch Counseling.

 Patch Counseling offers a complimentary 15-minute phone consultation so we can learn more about what you’re looking for support with.
-We know reaching out can feel like a big step, so schedule your consultation today and a member of our team will respond within 24–48 business hours.
+We know reaching out can feel like a big step, so schedule your consultation today and a member of our team will respond within 1-2 business days.